tdw33/Dungeon-Java-Game/doc/full documentation/Week_1.md

 ### User interface design

-This is a baisic framwork of how the potential game will look like to the user.
+This is a basic framework of how the potential game will look like to the user.

 | Design implement                                             | Version |
 | ------------------------------------------------------------ | ------- |